 Undoubtedly, you are already diligent about reducing costs.
 But you may not have gotten in the habit of strategic pricing: cutting costs to drive up demand.
 A notable example is IKEA, which builds a 1.5 to 2 percent product price reduction into its budget planning every year, as a forcing function.
 This requires its planners to figure out how to reduce costs significantly, and it has created the kind of customer loyalty that no disruptor can dislodge.

 It may take time to develop a compelling and profitable approach to your assets.
-The first shared office space enterprises emerged in the early 2000s, but it took 15 years for WeWork, a company that provides shared workspace, to develop a format and package that made a mass of people comfortable.
+The first shared office space enterprises emerged in the early 2000s, but it wasn't until the mid-2010s that companies such as WeWork landed on a format and package that brought the concept mainstream.
 While you are developing your own approach, consider divesting the assets that hold you back or require ongoing costs.
 Every asset you own should contribute to, or benefit from, your differentiating capabilities.

 Some companies thrive by becoming platform providers.
-Salesforce.com, for example, has used its capabilities in developing software-as-a-service (SaaS) and other cloud-based offerings to build an open ecosystem for sales and customer relationship management that give it a distinctive competitive advantage.
+Salesforce, for example, has used its capabilities in developing software-as-a-service and other cloud-based offerings to build an open ecosystem for sales and customer relationship management that gives the company a distinctive competitive advantage.
 By incorporating independent developers, system integrators, and consultants into the Salesforce ecosystem, the company has become a hub for a vast number of innovative businesses in multiple sectors, giving Salesforce unique access to information and leading trends.

 But you don’t have to own platforms to profit from them.
 Instead, focus on a part of the platform that gives you a right to win and establishes stable standards for an entire ecosystem.
 For example, if you are one of many component manufacturers for, say, servers or home-control devices, or one of many developers of similar software apps, you may lose value.
 But if you carve out a distinctive identity and role within other companies’ ecosystems, you can still draw value to you.
 You can be like Corning, manufacturing the Gorilla Glass used in the iPhone, along with many other kinds of specialty glass used for automobiles and other smartphones; or like HCL Technologies, which has parlayed its distinctive R&D and consultation capabilities into a refined outsourced technology business serving other high-tech companies.

-Because digital technology blurs boundaries among industries, use platforms to break free of the constraints of your sector.
+Because digital technology blurs boundaries among industries, you should use platforms to break free of the constraints of your sector.
 It is no longer necessary to manage your own supply chain to connect with suppliers and distributors.
-Apple, famously, is in music and video streaming, information technology hardware and software, Internet services, telephony, time pieces, digital photography, and retail.
+Apple, famously, is in music and video streaming, information technology hardware and software, Internet services, telephony, timepieces, digital photography, and retail.
 It is number one in most of those businesses.
-It doesn’t matter anymore what sector you think it is in; Apple is number one at being Apple.
+It doesn’t matter anymore what sector you think Apple is in; Apple is number one at being Apple.
 It has consolidated its market around one distinct identity.

-Choose the platforms you join carefully.
+Choose carefully the platforms you join.
 Once you are intertwined with them, there may be enormous switching costs if you need to change.
 Protect your control over your customer data, intellectual property, and distinctive capabilities system.

-There may still be an advantage to integrating vertically; as Inditex (Zara), Amazon, and Haier have discovered, this provides opportunities for differentiating your company.
+There may still be an advantage to integrating vertically; as Inditex (Zara), Amazon, and Haier have discovered, it can provide opportunities for differentiating your company.
 But the best option is to make a more fine-grained assessment of your costs and customers, and design your mix of vertical and horizontal activity accordingly.

 Bringing Your Future to Life